 BACKGROUND: Acute arterial occlusion of native and graft vessels has a variety of treatment options, including catheter-directed thrombolysis (CDT), power pulse spray with rheolytic thrombectomy (PPSRT) and surgery.
 We studied acute limb ischemia (ALI) outcomes with CDT vs PPSRT with adjunctive CDT as crossover at a tertiary care center.

-METHODS: We undertook a comprehensive retrospective analysis of ALI (<14 days of symptom onset) patients treated with CDT (Group 1) and PPSRT with adjunctive CDT as crossover (Group 2).
+METHODS: We undertook a comprehensive retrospective analysis of ALI (onset) patients treated with CDT (Group 1) and PPSRT with adjunctive CDT as crossover (Group 2).
 Data were collected from electronic medical records and billing codes.
 Continuous variables were expressed as mean ± standard deviation and range, and categorical variables as frequency and percentage.
 Differences between the groups were analyzed with t-tests or analysis of variance and chi-square or Fisher's exact test.

 CONCLUSIONS: Although there was no difference in achieving complete lysis in CDT or PPSRT with adjunctive CDT, there was less major bleeding, post-lysis 30-day embolectomy and 30-day compartment syndrome, as well as shorter length of hospitalization and time to lysis in Group 2.
 These data support the utility of PPSRT with adjunctive CDT over CDT alone.